dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 **Decentralized Identity Management**
 * Public key is an identity of a person/actor i.e., the public key "says" a message.
 But to create the message, you need to use secret key which only you control.
 * Decentralized identity management : You can create a new public key (public identity) and secret key (your private control of the identity) if you want.
-You're anonymous when publishing a message because nobody knows your secret key and they only see your public key that you can keep changing if you want.
+You're anonymous when publishing a message because nobody knows your secret key and they only see your public key that you can keep changing if you want by calling generateKeys again.
 * Bitcoin address is a public identity.

 **A Simple Cryptocurrency**
 * Now lets use what we learn so far to show how a simple cryptocurrency could work.
 * Goofy coin :
   * Goofy can create coins and transactions can occur in the system.
+  * Creates a coin by creating a message "Createcoin[coinId]".
+  * Signs the message with private key.
+  * Signature and message is a coin.
+  * People can verify this by using signature, message and public key.
+  * Goofy can send this coin to Alice by creating message "Pay this to Alice's public key" where "this" refers to to the coin's hash pointer.
   * Problem is double spending (spending the same coin twice) because blockchain is not published by Goofy.
 * Scrooge coin :
   * Same as Goofy coin except blockchain is published and append only.
   * Solves double spending since everyone can see the history.
   * Problem is that its centralized (Scrooge) i.e., Scrooge signs each block to validate transactions so we have to trust Scrooge.
+Scrooge could deny service to specific users by never validating their transactions.
 * Coins are immutable.
 So in a transaction, they are destroyed and recreated as change.
 You can subdivide or even combine coins.

 ### Week 2 : How Bitcoin achieves Decentralization.